 Ellsworth Kelly (1923-2015)

-Ellsworth Kelly was an American painter, sculptor and printmaker who’s work is characterized by its simplicity and clean lines, often emphasizing the natural forms and colors of his surroundings.
-After two years of service in World War II, Kelly pursued his passion for art by attending the School of the Museum of Fine Arts in Boston, USA, followed by the National School of Fine Arts in Paris, France.
+Ellsworth Kelly was an American painter, sculptor, and printmaker whose work is characterized by its simplicity and clean lines, often emphasizing the natural forms and colors of his surroundings.
+After serving two years in World War II, Kelly pursued his passion for art by attending the School of the Museum of Fine Arts in Boston, USA.
+He then went to the National School of Fine Arts in Paris, France.

 Away from the American art scene, Kelly created his own signature style which included painting canvases in a single color, either alone or grouped together with canvases of different colors.4 Kelly’s most famous works include his minimalist abstract paintings and large-scale sculptures.